-- ESIA Report: - Volume I: the main ESIA Report which provides a detailed description of the Project, presents assessment methodologies, findings and conclusions of the ESIA process. - Volume II: the Technical Appendices which provides supporting information for the assessment undertaken and reported in Volume I. - Stakeholder Engagement Plan (SEP). - Environmental and Social Management Plan (ESMP).
+- ESIA Report: - Volume I: the main ESIA Report which provides a detailed description of the Project, presents assessment methodologies, findings and conclusions of the ESIA process, including the Stakeholder Engagement Plan (SEP) and Environmental and Social Management Plan (ESMP).
+Volume II: the Technical Appendices which provides supporting information for the assessment undertaken and reported in Volume I. - Stakeholder Engagement Plan (SEP). - Environmental and Social Management Plan (ESMP).